helenyip2/helenyip2.github.io/_posts/2019-10-07-Introduction.md

 - Eating food, preferably snacks and meat.
 (Steak is best!)
 - Reading books including fiction and graphic novel.
 I sometimes throw in some non-fiction into the mix as well.
 - Going to museums and art galleries.
 It's ridiculous how close I can get to something that's worth so much money!
 - Meeting and petting dogs.
-I love all of them eventhough I'm allergic.
+I love all of them even though I'm allergic.

 Posts on here will be a combination of concepts I want to learn more, thus making a post about it, and probably some random stuff to the mix.